 Where can I purchase available works?

-Prior to any product application, clean the surface of the piece using a soft, lightly damp cloth (we use t-shirt rags/cotton jersey cloth to clean and also to apply finish or wax).
+Prior to any product application, clean the surface of the piece using a soft, lightly damp cloth.
 You can use a wood appropriate soap as well.

-These are all user friendly and good quality products.
-Be sure not to use too coarse of a rag and to buff it out thoroughly.
+Apply these finishing products with a soft, cotton jersey cloth.
+Be sure not to use too coarse of a cloth and to buff it out thoroughly.
 If too much oil or wax is applied and not buffed out adequately before it sets, it can leave an undesirable finish.
-So use some elbow grease, but no stress.
-This really breathes new life into the work and is a practice that will allow these pieces to get better with age.
+Use some elbow grease, but no stress; this is a simple process that breathes new life into the work and is a practice that will allow these pieces to get better with age.

 Can my piece live outside?